Stock events for American States Water Co. (AWR)

 Overview of American States Water Co.’s business

 American States Water Co.
-(AWR) is a holding company involved in water and electricity utilities, and contracted services for military bases.
-It operates through water, electric, and contracted services segments.
-Golden State Water Company (GSWC) provides water service to approximately 260,000 to 265,100 customer connections in California.
-Bear Valley Electric Service, Inc. (BVES) distributes electricity to about 24,000 to 24,900 customer connections in Big Bear Lake, California.
-American States Utility Services, Inc. (ASUS) provides operations, maintenance, and construction management for water and wastewater facilities on military bases across the country.
+(AWR) is a utility holding company providing water and electricity services, operating in the Utilities sector, specifically in the Water Utilities industry.
+The company operates through three segments: water, electric, and contracted services.
+Through Golden State Water Company, AWR provides water service to approximately 265,100 customer connections across more than 80 communities in California.
+Bear Valley Electric Service, Inc. distributes electricity to about 24,900 customer connections in the City of Big Bear Lake and surrounding areas in California.
+American States Utility Services, Inc. (ASUS) offers operations, maintenance, and construction management services for water distribution and wastewater collection and treatment facilities on military bases throughout the United States under long-term privatization contracts.

 AWR’s Geographic footprint

-American States Water Co.'s geographic footprint is primarily in California for regulated utility services and extends across multiple states for contracted services.
-Golden State Water Company serves over one million Californians in Northern, Coastal, and Southern California.
-Bear Valley Electric Service, Inc. provides electricity to the Big Bear Lake area in California.
-American States Utility Services, Inc. provides water and wastewater services to military bases in states including Massachusetts, Kansas, Florida, South Carolina, North Carolina, Virginia, Maryland, Texas, and New Mexico.
+American States Water Co.'s primary geographic footprint for its regulated water and electric services is California.
+Golden State Water Company serves over one million Californians across more than 80 communities in 10 counties in California.
+Bear Valley Electric Service, Inc. operates in the City of Big Bear Lake and surrounding areas in San Bernardino County, California.
+Its contracted services segment extends the company's reach to military bases across multiple states, including Massachusetts, Kansas, Florida, South Carolina, North Carolina, Virginia, Maryland, Texas, and New Mexico.

 AWR Corporate Image Assessment